fmerg/pymerkle/USAGE.md

 where `relative_path/to/sample_file` is the relative path of the file to encrypt with respect to the current working directory.

+Make sure that the file's encoding and content are _compatible_ with the tree's configured encoding type.
+In particular, if the file contains any _non valid_ bytes sequence with respect to the tree's encoding type, then an ``UndecodableRecordError`` gets implicitly raised, causing the function to exit with `1` without appending any new leaf to the tree.
+In the normal case, the function returns `0`.
+You can use this fact to verify whether the provided file's content has been successfully encrypted or, equivalently, a newly-created leaf has indeed been appended to the Merkle-tree (Cf. also the `updateRecord()` method).

 #### Per log file encryption

 _Encrypting per log a file into_ the Merkle-tree means updating it with each line of that file successively